dimitrisfinas/angular-tutorial/README.md

 ng serve
 ```

-- you can now test it connectiong to http://localhost:4200
+- you can now test it connecting to http://localhost:4200